 Brown patches on birch leaves is the evidence of feeding of the caterpillar-like larvae inside the birch leaf.
 If an affected leaf is held to the light, the leaf appears hollow and black frass (larval excrement) can be seen.
 The larva may also still be feeding inside the leaf.
 Repeated infestation for several years may weaken the affected tree.

 - Chemical sprays are not effective, since the larvae are protected inside the leaf.
-Cygon, a systemic pesticide that was once used as a soil drench is no longer available and should not be used because of its toxicity to other organisms.
+Cygon, a systemic pesticide that was once used as a soil drench is no longer available and should not be used because of its toxicity to other organisms and humans.

-- Natural populations of predaceous non-stinging wasps have these sawflies under control.
-Infestations will be brought naturally under control and damage will be limited, and may not recur every year.
+- Natural populations of predaceous non-stinging wasps will eventually have these sawflies under control.
+Infestations will be reduced naturally and damage will be limited, and may not recur every year.

 - Keep your birch well-watered, as birch need more water than most trees.
 Birch health is mainly a function of how much water they receive. and how cool the roots are kept